Fed"s Powell sees easy monetary policy likely needed for some time

-NEW YORK, July 2 (Reuters) - The Federal Reserve’s easy monetary policy will likely be warranted for “quite some time” as the U.S. central bank drives down high unemployment while nudging low inflation back toward target, a senior Fed official said on Tuesday.
+NEW YORK (Reuters) - The Federal Reserve’s easy monetary policy will likely be warranted for “quite some time” as the U.S. central bank drives down high unemployment while nudging low inflation back toward target, a senior Fed official said on Tuesday.

 Fed Board Governor Jerome Powell, in a speech to mark the appointment of a new head of the German Bundesbank’s representative office in New York, touched on a range of issues, including the U.S. budget, banking supervision and monetary policy.